StackVista/stackstate-docs/setup/linux_install/README.md

 description: Installing StackState.
 ---

-# Linux install
+{% hint style="info" %}
+StackState prefers Kubernetes!<br />In the future we will move away from Linux support.
+Read the [Kubernetes migration guide](link_to_guide.md) to find out more.
+{% endhint %}

-StackState can be installed either with Linux packages on one or two Linux machines or with Helm on a [Kubernetes cluster]().
+StackState can be installed either with Linux packages on one or two Linux machines or with Helm on a [Kubernetes cluster](../Kubernetes_install/).

 ## Choosing your installation type